 Foods and Feeding

-These fish are omnivorous feeding mostly on a variety of worms, small crustaceans, and insect larvae in the wild.
-In the aquarium they will eat most any prepared or live aquarium food, though it does need to float at the surface..
-They enjoy chasing after tubifex worms, whether living or freeze dried.
+These fish are omnivorous, feeding mostly on a variety of worms, small crustaceans, and insect larvae in the wild.
+In the aquarium, they will eat most any prepared or live aquarium food, though it does need to float at the surface..
+They enjoy chasing after tubifex worms, either living or freeze-dried.
 These fish will do best when offered food several times a day, but offer what they can eat in 3 minutes or less at each feeding.
 If you feed only once per day, provide what they can eat in about 5 minutes.

 Diet Type: Omnivore